operator-framework/java-operator-sdk/docs/documentation/features.md

 }
 ```

-The `updateErrorStatus` resource is called in case an exception is thrown from the reconciler.
+The `updateErrorStatus` is called in case an exception is thrown from the reconciler.
+It is also called when
+there is no retry configured, just after the reconciler execution.
+In the first call the `RetryInfo.getAttemptCount()` is always zero, since it is not a result of a retry
+(regardless if retry is configured or not).

 The result of the method call is used to make a status update on the custom resource.
 This is always a sub-resource
 update request, so no update on custom resource itself (like spec of metadata) happens.
 Note that this update request